anniigr/MacSystemSnaphot/README.md

 - Xcode with the macOS SDK and support for the project's deployment target.
 - No external dependencies or paid services.

-Development and the initial local launch were performed on a MacBook Air M3.
+Development, local application runs, and the XCTest run were performed on a MacBook Air M3.
 Intel and Rosetta execution have not been verified.

 ## Running the application